Contributing¶

 Make sure to have a reliable

-If you have trouble and are seeing weird errors upon running
+If you have trouble with

 Pytest can drop you in an interactive session in the case an error occurs.
 In order to do that you need to pass a